Temp survival guide

 Our consultants understand the intricacies of your industry and will most effectively represent you to potential employers.
 Our experts will give you access to the best temporary or contract assignments available.

 Please keep your recruitment consultant informed about your current availability.
 We assume you are available for assignments until you tell us otherwise.
-Similarly, once engaged on an assignment, please keep us informed of any change in duties, sick leave or if your contract is coming to an end.
+Similarly, once engaged on an assignment, please keep us informed of any change in duties, if you are unable to work on a particular day for any reason or if your contract is coming to an end.
 As your employer, we are here to support you throughout your assignment.

 Your best selling point is your skills, so make sure to continuously upskill yourself in new areas or technologies.
-Many agencies, including Hays, offer free training and we encourage you to explore these options to increase your employability.
+At Hays, we offer free training and we encourage you to explore these options to increase your employability.
 Always make sure your technical skills and software skills are up to date.

-Similar to a job interview, always arrive early on the first day of your new assignment.
+Similar to a job interview for a permanent job, always arrive early on the first day of your new assignment.
 Dress appropriately for your position and work environment, whilst always acting professionally.
 Please check with your consultant if you are unsure of the dress code.

 Ensure you know who you are due to report to, the tasks you are expected to undertake and research the organisation before arriving on your first day.

 Ensure you are representing yourself and Hays in the best possible manner and show respect for the policies, procedures and culture of the company where you are working.
 The expectations of temporary workers and contractors are often higher than those of full-time permanent staff members.
 You are expected to hit the ground running and learn quickly.